MSeven77777/st20273195-VersionControl/README.md

 1. Download the dataset from the Google Drive link above and place it in a `data/` folder.

 2. Open the notebooks in the `notebooks/` folder and run them in order:
-   - Data cleaning and preprocessing
-   - Exploratory data analysis and visualisation
+   - Exploratory data analysis
-   - Model building and evaluation
+   - Model building
    - Streamlit GUI preparation

 3. The generated figures and model outputs are saved in: